nktnet1/jewire/README.md

 **Jewire** reclones objects at runtime to allow the return values of rewired functions and class methods to be compared using [Jest](https://jestjs.io)'s [.toStrictEqual](https://jestjs.io/docs/expect#tostrictequalvalue) matcher, which in the rewire module would yield *"Received: serializes to the same string"*.

 The cause is Jest's utilisation of `node:vm` under the hood, which creates its own temporary context that overrides global classes such as `Array`, `Error` and `Date` to extend functionalities.
-These global classes differ from those that are returned from [rewire](https://github.com/jhnns/rewire)'s private fucntions, as depicted in the following GitHub issues made by [@geogezlei](https://github.com/georgezlei):
+These global classes differ from those that are returned from [rewire](https://github.com/jhnns/rewire)'s private functions, as depicted in the following GitHub issues made by [@geogezlei](https://github.com/georgezlei):
 - https://github.com/jhnns/rewire/issues/164
 - https://github.com/jestjs/jest/issues/8446

-For further details and explanation about this problem, please visit Manuel Spigolon's [article](https://backend.cafe/should-you-use-jest-as-a-testing-library) about the use of `instanceof` operator in Jest.
+For further details and explanation about this problem, please visit Manuel Spigolon's [article](https://backend.cafe/should-you-use-jest-as-a-testing-library) about the use of the `instanceof` operator in Jest.